m0wmt/audio-guestbook/README.md

 See the [JOURNAL.md](JOURNAL.md) file for a blow-by-blow account of progress etc.

 ## Wiring
 Teensy audio board is connected to the Teensy board through the corresponding pins.
-Thank you to my [wife](https://www.redbubble.com/people/quirkytales/shop?artistUserName=quirkytales&collections=1925754&iaCode=all-departments&sortOrder=relevant)for providing the wiring diagram below.
+Thank you to my [wife](https://www.redbubble.com/people/quirkytales/shop?artistUserName=quirkytales&collections=1925754&iaCode=all-departments&sortOrder=relevant) for providing the wiring diagram below.

 <figure>
   <img